 The heat generated by their metabolism is insulated by their dense fur coats, and sea otters must devote 8-12% of their time to grooming their fur to keep it in good condition.
 In a healthy, well-groomed sea otter coat, the insulating air layer prevents cold water from ever touching their skin.
 While grooming, sea otters may roll about, turn somersaults, scrub with their fore and hind feet, and even blow air into their coat with their mouth.

+The population status is a term used to depict a species level relative to a natural or unperturbed state.
 Sea otters in California were federally listed as threatened under the Endangered Species Act in 1977 due to their low overall numbers, limited range, and vulnerability to a catastrophic event such as an oil spill.
 Unlike other marine mammals, sea otters do not have a blubber layer.
 Therefore, they rely on their fur to keep warm.
 If their fur is oiled, it loses its insulating qualities and the sea otters soon chill.
 Otters are also affected by the oil fumes or poisoned by eating food exposed to oil and attempting to groom an oiled coat.
 Most sea otters quickly die in an oil spill.
 Several thousand sea otters died in the 1989 Exxon oil spill in Valdez, Alaska.
 The number of Southern Sea Otters killed by Great White Sharks (Carcharodon carcharius) in California has dramatically increased to as much as 60% of known mortalities (2016) in recent years.
 Scientists do not fully understand the cause of this increase although they suspect that sharks only “sample” sea otters while hunting for more suitable prey like seals.

 Other threats to sea otters include infectious diseases, parasites, boat strikes, fishing gear entanglements, and toxins.
 At the center of the range in California (roughly Moss Landing to San Luis Obispo), the sea otter population is thought to be at or near carrying capacity.
 That is, the population numbers are as high as current resources levels (specifically prey) can support.
 Change may be in progress along the central coast, however, as abundance of sea urchins, a favorite prey of sea otters, has increased at some locations due to the loss of the large, predatory Sunflower Star (Pycnopodia helianthoides) to Sea Star Wasting Disease.
 With the sunflower stars gone, sea urchin populations skyrocket, and current research is examining how sea otters respond to this increase in availability of a nutrient rich food source.
 In the absence of increased prey availability at range center, further population growth can occur only through expansion at the range ends to the north and south.
 Sea otters are additionally protected under the Marine Mammal Protection Act.